colinyjchung/jinnzhong/content/posts/20250910-Revisiting-Short-Story-Arcs.md

 If your PROG is a rush of activity careering towards the CMX... a HUNT/HUNTED PROG in all two cases above (MH, WAIE), then you lay it all out in the first 30% (2000 words).

-Arguably, both HDSM and PS are also HUNT/HUNTED PROGs.
+Arguably, both HDSM and PSQD are also HUNT/HUNTED PROGs.
 WAIT.
 That's a potential insight.
 In MH and WAIE, they're being hunted and in HDSM and PS they are the hunters.
 So maybe in a defensive or passive PROG you need to show everything they can lose and where they're at before you send in the ANTG-Hunter?
 And in one where they're actively on the attack, looking for answers, you can do the former (quick set up, seed the ARC, and then adventure?)

 Just looking at a few other THBs now.